You’ve decided you want to adopt a puppy but aren’t quite sure if it’s a good idea for your lifestyle or you’re not sure exactly how to prepare.

 Shedding can be something owners want to avoid because either they have lots of soft furnishings at home or they’re allergic to hair.
 But just because you’re allergic to dog hair doesn’t mean that you can’t have a dog.

 The Tibetan Terrier is a breed of dog that proves that a hypoallergenic breed doesn’t have to be hairless.
 Another type of dog you might want to consider is the Bichon Frise.
 This dog is known as the French lapdog and never sheds its hair.
 It does, however, require you to clip its hair every so often.

 How Active Would You Like to Be with Your Dog?

 Again, this is an essential part of owning a puppy.
 If you don’t have the time to exercise with your puppy, the last thing you want to do is adopt a puppy that requires a lot of exercise.

 A dog like the Labrador Retriever does respond well to training, but it’s an active breed and puppies can act out if you don’t give them the time they need.

-Some popular low energy breeds include the bulldog, bull mastiff, Cavalier King Charles spaniel, and the basset hound.
+Some popular low-energy breeds include the bulldog, bull mastiff, Cavalier King Charles spaniel, and basset hound.

 In our case, we opted to go with a beagle.
 They typically don’t like being alone, are very affectionate, love to exercise, are playful, and tend to do a lot of howling.